Skip to main content

 Joy and Celebration

-An interactive workshop on joy and celebration.
-You'll learn practical steps to incorporate joy into your organising.
+Learn practical steps to incorporate joy and celebration into your organising.

 Act Build Change | 10 Jun 2025 | Online